After one of the most significant breakups of my life, I didn’t have the courage or the resolve to cut off contact with my ex for months.

 Unless you stop being needy, unless you grow as a person, unless you figure out how to fix the issues that lead to the breakup; you and your ex won’t get back in a long lasting relationship…… even if they start missing you during no contact.

-In fact, I have solid evidence that no contact alone will not help you get your ex back and keep them.
-We conducted a study of more than 3k people and we found that people who got their ex back in a healthy and long lasting relationship think that the no contact rule is the third most important thing that helped them get their ex back.
+To back this up with some data, we conducted a study of 3512 participants and we found that people who got their ex back in a healthy and long lasting relationship think that the no contact rule is the third most important thing that helped them get their ex back.

 In contrast, we also surveyed people who got their ex back and broke up again shortly after.
 The results were not surprising.
 We found that lack of self-improvement was the main reason that couples break up again after getting back together.
 See the chart below.